inframarauder/zip-s3-files/README.md

 # zip-s3-files

-A lambda function to zip the contents of a folder in an s3 bucket and store it inside that folder
+A simple lambda function to zip the contents of a folder inside an s3 bucket and save it in the same folder inside the bucket.
+Returns the link to the zip file.